-To avoid mosquitoes, people use various preventive measures like mosquito coil, electric mosquito zapper bats, net covered beds, mosquito repellant liquids, creams, sprays, cards etc. These products are efficient to some extent, but they come with some side effects.
+To avoid mosquitoes, people use various preventive measures like mosquito coil, electric mosquito zapper bats, net-covered beds, mosquito-repellant liquids, creams, sprays, cards etc. Some utilize professional mosquito control alpharetta services.
+All these products are efficient to some extent, but they come with some side effects.
 Burning mosquito coils produce smoke, which cause breathing problems, while body creams and sprays have toxic chemicals that can create skin problems.

 Hermo – Herbal Mosquito Repellant

 To address this incessant problem, S Prabakaran, a young innovator from Thanjavur in Tamil Nadu has introduced ‘Hermo’, a herbal mosquito repellant spray.
 Hermo is an eco friendly water-based natural formulation, consisting of herbal extracts.
 It has been found effective, completely safe and certified as non-allergic and not-toxic.
 This herbal spray is a good alternative to chemical-based products for saving people from mosquito bites.